Rick0317/Humans-vs-Quantum-Computers---IBM/README.md

 From these steps, players not only learn concepts in 3D, but they also learn how to implement them for quantum computing using languages such as Qiskit.

+# Instruction for how to proceed in the notebook file
+the notebook file is

-## Instruction for how to open the game
+# Instruction for how to open the game
 First, download the zipped file from this repository.

 After downloaded, open the files in a text editor.